 Employer Responsibilities

-As an employer, you must deduce the following from your employees' pay:
+As an employer, you must deduct the following from your employees' pay:

-• Canada Pension Plan (CPP): You must also contribute an amount equal to the employee's share.
+- Canada Pension Plan (CPP1): For 2026, the employee contribution rate is 5.95% on pensionable earnings between $3,500 and the first ceiling of $71,300.
+You must also contribute an amount equal to the employee's share.

 Remitting Source Deductions